Diabol/delivery-pipeline-plugin/README.md

     docker build -t dpp .
     docker run -p 8080:8080 dpp

+If you just want to run the Delivery Pipeline plugin in a container without building it yourself, you can pull certain versions from [Docker hub](https://hub.docker.com/r/diabol/delivery-pipeline-plugin/):

+    docker pull diabol/delivery-pipeline-plugin:1.0.3

 Configuring manually triggered jobs
 ----
 **Note:** This requires the [Build Pipeline plugin](https://github.com/jenkinsci/build-pipeline-plugin) to be installed.